Samsursekh/Placement-Practice/Tasks-live-coding/Task.md

 # create a array of object ? and map data in react? [completed]
 # write a code to genrate a random number[completed]
 # backend crud [complete]
+# Create form and post data in localstorage and reset

 const randomNumber = Math.floor(Math.random() * 10) + 1;